-This dramatic ceiling is achieved by using rustic ceiling planks set in a herringbone pattern.
+This dramatic ceiling is achieved by using barnwood ceiling wood planks set in a herringbone pattern.
 Antique wood beams run along the length of the ceiling at the joints.
 This design creates a unique and eye-catching ceiling with a lot of variation and depth.
 It helps contrast some of the more formal elements of the room, bringing interest and charm.

 9. Pattern Contrast

 Decorative ceiling beams can be installed in a variety of ways to create unique patterns on your ceiling.
-This often overlooked “fifth wall” is a great place to include pattern, particularly when that pattern contrasts some of the other elements of the design.
+This often overlooked “fifth wall” is a great place to include a pattern, particularly when that pattern contrasts some of the other elements of the design.
 In this case, the rectangles made by the beams contrast the arched windows, adding some depth to the design.

 10. Room Definition

 There are many ways to create definition in a large room or to visually break it into smaller spaces.
-One way is to use decorative beams to create a visual doorway between two halves a room.
-In this case, the rustic beams are a lighter color than the rest of the woodwork in the room, helping them stand out even more.
+One way is to use decorative beams to create a visual doorway between two halves of a room.
+In this case, the barnwood beams are a lighter color than the rest of the woodwork in the room, helping them stand out even more.